Museum of Bad Art: Use in academic research

-The Museum of Bad Art has been used in academic studies as a standard of reference for the spectacularly awful.
+The works in the Museum of Bad Art have been used in academic studies as a standard of reference for low quality art.
 In one such study, published in Perspectives on Psychological Science, researchers tested the consistency of responses between people asked to make "gut" judgments versus those who gave conscious well-reasoned responses regarding the quality of various pieces of art.
 The researchers showed respondents images from MOBA and New York's Museum of Modern Art (MoMA) and asked them to rate each painting on a scale with two ends representing "Very Attractive" and "Very Unattractive".
 The study found that those who reasoned in conscious thought were neither more accurate nor as consistent in their ratings.
 Study participants identified and rated MoMA art higher quality, but those who used conscious reasoning did not find MoMA art more attractive than those who rated with "gut" judgments.
 Furthermore, the deliberators did not find MOBA art as unattractive as those with quicker response times.
 The study concluded that people who make quick judgments do so more consistently, with no significant change to accuracy.

 In another study that appeared in the British Journal of Psychology, researchers tested how respondents considered balance in artwork composition of differing qualities.
-Fifteen pairs of works from ArtCyclopedia by artists such as Paul Gauguin, Georgia O'Keeffe, and Georges-Pierre Seurat, and fifteen from MOBA by artists including Doug Caderette, Unknown, and D. Alix were shown to participants; in each, an item in the painting was shifted vertically or horizontally, and respondents were asked to identify the original.
+Fifteen pairs of works from ArtCyclopedia by artists such as Paul Gauguin, Georgia O'Keeffe, and Georges-Pierre Seurat, and fifteen from MOBA by artists including Doug Caderette, Unknown, and D. Alix were shown to participants.
+In each, an item in the painting was shifted vertically or horizontally, and respondents were asked to identify the original.
 The researchers hypothesized that respondents would identify balance and composition more easily in the traditional masterworks, and that study participants would find a greater change of quality when items were shifted in traditional masterworks than they would in MOBA pieces.
 However, the study concluded that balance alone did not define art of higher quality for the participants, and that respondents were more likely to see that original art was more balanced than the altered version, not necessarily that the traditional art was significantly better composed and balanced than MOBA works.